aregtech/areg-sdk/README.md

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/mist-network.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/mist-network.png" alt="IoT-to-Cloud (Nebula) network" style="width:70%;height:70%"/></a></div>

-Since data is generated and collected at the edge of the network (**mist network**), it makes sense to change the role of connected Things and provide network-accessible (_Public_) services directly on devices.
-This extends _Cloud_ to the extreme edge and it is a good foothold for robust solutions such as:
+As data is generated and collected at the edge of the network (**mist network**), it is logical to redefine the role of connected Things and enable network-accessible services (_Public Services_) on them, thereby extending the _Cloud_ to the extreme edge.
+This approach serves as a strong foundation for implementing robust solutions such as:
 * _Increase data privacy_, which is an important factor for sensitive data.
 * _Decrease data streaming_, which is a fundamental condition to optimize network communication.
 * _Autonomous, intelligent and self-aware devices_ with services directly in the environment of data origin.